Gambling and online casinos in Tanzania

 Social and cultural context

-which allows you to maintain a balance between economic interest and moral standards.
+Tanzania is a country with a multinational and religiously neutral society, which allows you to maintain a balance between economic interest and moral standards.

-Church and Islamic organizations call for moderation,- however, society as a whole perceives gambling
+The church and Islamic organizations call for moderation, but society as a whole perceives gambling as a form of entertainment and a source of budget revenues.

 "Play Smart, Stay Safe - Play Smart, Play Safe."